 Anemia happens when your blood does not have enough red blood cells to properly carry oxygen to your organs and tissues.
-Because your body doesn't get enough oxygen, you feel tired -- one of the primary symptoms of anemia.
+Because your body does not get enough oxygen, you feel tired.
+Feeling tired is one of the primary symptoms of anemia.

-Your blood contains three types of cells -- white blood cells, which fight off infection; platelets, which help blood to clot; and red blood cells, which carry oxygen from your lungs throughout your body.
+Your blood contains three types of cells: white blood cells, which fight off infection; platelets, which help blood to clot; and red blood cells, which carry oxygen from your lungs throughout your body.
 Red blood cells are made in your bone marrow.
 They contain hemoglobin, an iron-based protein that helps blood cells carry oxygen.
-With anemia, your body eitherdoesn't make enough red blood cells or loses them faster than they can be replaced.
+With anemia, your body either does not make enough red blood cells, or loses them faster than they can be replaced.

 There are several types of anemia.
-The most common type is iron deficiency anemia, caused by a lack of iron in your body.
-Other types include:
+The most common type is iron deficiency anemia, which is caused by a lack of iron in your body.

-- Anemia of chronic disease -- caused when certain chronic diseases (such as cancer, kidney failure, or Crohn's disease) interfere with the production of red blood cells.
+- Anemia of chronic disease is caused when certain chronic diseases (such as cancer, kidney failure, or Crohn's disease) interfere with the production of red blood cells.

-- Aplastic anemia -- caused when bone marrow can't make all three types of blood cells.
+- Aplastic anemia is caused when bone marrow cannot make all three types of blood cells.
 Aplastic anemia is life threatening.

-- Hemolytic anemias -- caused when red blood cells are destroyed faster than the bone marrow can replace them.
+- Hemolytic anemias are caused when red blood cells are destroyed faster than the bone marrow can replace them.